Everything I Know About Optimizing Remote Workflows

 6️⃣ Automate or outsource recurring tasks

 Recurring non-creative tasks are best done by computers to free up time for humans to work on tasks best done by humans.
-Hire a marketing automation specialist to review all your SOPs and tell you which tasks they can help you with.
+Hire a marketing automation specialist to review all your SOPs so they can tell you which tasks they can retire from your workflow by means of automation.

 Not everything should be automated.
 Automation is rarely ever perfect.
 Automations require maintenance, monitoring, and quality control.
 It's important these trade-offs are made obvious and documented in your SOPs.